Freya-Alpha/fa-models/README.md

 # fa-models
 A set of models often used for trading services.
-The library offers merely models, tests and data generators.
+The library offers merely models, tests and data and schema generators.
+The Schemas Generator offers to translate the models to Avro Schemas written in JSON.

+## Sponsors
+Freya Alpha
+The Kára System
+Spark & Hale Robotic Industries

 ## General
 Run and compiled for Python 3.9.13.